 This is a deeply affectionate look at the ultimate cult TV show.
 Originally cancelled in 1967 after just three seasons, the conventions started in the 1970s and have kept growing since, with different conventions taking place around the world on an almost weekly basis.
-James Doohan (Scotty in the original series) tells how, at the time of production, he attends 30 to 40 a year.
+James Doohan (Scotty in the original series) tells how he attends 30 to 40 a year.

 Even for a fan base renowned for their fanaticism, the devotion of some of these fans is remarkable.
 In one scene, a Klingon prosthetic used in the show is auctioned for $1400 to a man in a TV-quality Klingon costume.
-“I wouldn’t have left without it,” he says, as if that fact was in doubt.
+“I wouldn’t have left without it,” he says, not entirely surprisingly.

 There’s also the Star Trek themed dentist surgery, where patients can relax and have their teeth worked on in the company of alien masks and life-sized cut-outs of the cast.
 The dentist, interviewed with his very fed up looking Trek uniformed kids, claims to have had only one negative remark about the theme “and he was already annoyed about billing anyway.”